 Amazon doesn’t regulate this process, but it’s completely acceptable to pick this route instead of waiting for Amazon to choose you as long as you follow Amazon’s terms of service.

 It’s important to remember that even though we call them “review sites,” you CANNOT BE REQUIRED to leave a review in exchange for your free products.
 However, leaving high-quality reviews for items you actually did purchase may get you noticed by the Amazon Vine people and you might just be invited.

 Also, NEVER indicate that you received an item in exchange for your review.
 This is a violation of Amazon’s TOS and there may be consequences for you and for the Amazon seller.

 Another tip is to sign up for Amazon Prime so you can save on shipping as well.

 Here are some Amazon product tester review sites you can consider joining:

-This website offers discount vouchers on various items in exchange for reviews.
+This website offers discount vouchers with different values ranging from 25% to 90% and sometimes even 100% on various items in exchange for reviews.

 The items you can get discounts on range from sports supplies to electronics.

-Snagshout was one of the first websites to do this, and it’s been featured on plenty of high-ranking media outlets. and is one of the most popular Amazon review sites out there.
+Snagshout was one of the first websites to do this, and it’s been featured in plenty of high-ranking media outlets.
+It remains one of the most popular Amazon review sites out there.

 AMZDiscover is a reviewer database created for Amazon sellers to find reviewers.